strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 ### Managing project's subscription

-Using the **Manage subscriptions** button, you can view your current project's subscription, and manage it: meaning either upgrade or downgrade to another plan.
+Using the **Manage subscriptions** button, you can view your current project's subscription, manage it and upgrade or downgrade to another plan.
 Please refer to [Account management > Account billing details](/cloud/account/account-billing) for the full documentation of the subscription management modal.